lmcai/ZOO_BOT_Comparative_genomics/Lab1_Building_phylogeny/README.md

-# Maximum Likelihood in IQ-TREE
+# Building phylogeny using Maximum Likelihood in IQ-TREE

 ## 1. Software we'll cover in lab today:

 IQ-TREE [website](https://iqtree.github.io/)

 The walk-through below allows you to perform the analysis **locally on your laptop**.
-If you have a HiperGator account, you can submit a slurm job for IQ-TREE as well (**see tutorial at the bottom**).
+If you have a HiperGator account, you can submit a slurm job to run IQ-TREE and generate the phylogeny we needed for today (**see tutorial at the bottom**).
 If you cannot run it on your computer or HiperGator, you can look at the outputs in the output folders.

-## 2. Installation
+## 2. Pre-class preparation: Installing IQ-TREE on your computer or learn how to load it on HiperGator if you have an account

 Download and install from IQTREE [website](https://iqtree.github.io/#download) or if you have conda installed:
 ```